mayarassem9/Axis_assessment/README.md

 http://localhost:3000/api-docs
 ```
 This provides a user-friendly interface to explore and test the API endpoints.

+## for the database connection
+The project uses MongoDB for the database localised.
+So ensure you have MongoDB installed and running on your local machine.

 ## Authentication
 The project uses JWT (JSON Web Token) for authentication.
 Ensure you include the JWT token in the Authorization header for all protected routes.